 For issues impacting the analysis of this data, please see introduction & notes below.

 MPCSD’s operating budget is approximately $48 million.
 The District employees about 363 employees (331 full time equivalency) and operates five campuses.
 Funding from local property tax, parcel taxes, and the Menlo Park-Atherton Education Foundation and other local donations is approximately $53.6 million, making MPCSD truly a community-funded district.
 Very little funding is received from State and Federal sources.

 Enrollment Growth and Historical Trends

 From 2005/06 to 2020/21, the District has grown by over 860 students or 40%.

 Annual expenditures have almost doubled in the last decade.
 However, when considering enrollment growth and factoring in cost of living adjustments, the expenditures per student have remained relatively constant.

 Annual revenues have almost doubled in the last decade.
 However, when considering enrollment growth and factoring in cost of living adjustments, revenues per student have remained relatively constant.

 Revenue per Student (adjusted)**

-Revenues have increased by an annual average of 2.73% over the last 10 years, only slightly exceeding the rate of inflation.
-This does not adjust for an unprecedented amount of one-time funding received in 2015/16.
+Revenues have increased by an annual average of 2.5% over the last 10 years, only slightly exceeding the rate of inflation.

 Expenses per Student (adjusted)**